markchipman/podcastd/README.md

-btPodcast
+podcastd
 =========

-Self-hosted server daemon written in golang for managing and serving/streaming media content to all your devices through regular podcast clients.
+Podcast server daemon written in golang for turning your media directories into podcast feeds.
+Allows you to download or stream your media content to all your devices through regular podcast clients.

 ### Development (Mac OS X)